 The Aircraft Accessibility for Persons with Disabilities Code

-- The animal is not potty trained and is not under the control of the handler.
+- The emotional support animal is not under the control of the handler.

 - The ESA displays aggressive behaviors such as growling at others.

-- The ESA barks, bites, lunges at passengers or relieves its self on the aircraft.
+- The ESA barks, bites, lunges at passengers, or relieves itself on the aircraft.

 - The Ontarians with Disabilities Act (AODA)